xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 org.quartz.jobStore.misfireThreshold: 60000
 ```

-Misfire rule：
+Misfire rule:
-    withMisfireHandlingInstructionDoNothing：does not trigger execute immediately and wait for next time schedule.
+    withMisfireHandlingInstructionDoNothing:does not trigger execute immediately and wait for next time schedule.
-    withMisfireHandlingInstructionIgnoreMisfires：execute immediately at the first frequency of the missed time.
+    withMisfireHandlingInstructionIgnoreMisfires:execute immediately at the first frequency of the missed time.
-    withMisfireHandlingInstructionFireAndProceed：trigger task execution immediately at the frequency of the current time.
+    withMisfireHandlingInstructionFireAndProceed:trigger task execution immediately at the frequency of the current time.

-XXL-JOB’s default misfire rule：withMisfireHandlingInstructionDoNothing
+XXL-JOB’s default misfire rule:withMisfireHandlingInstructionDoNothing

 ```
 CronScheduleBuilder cronScheduleBuilder = CronScheduleBuilder.cronSchedule(jobInfo.getJobCron()).withMisfireHandlingInstructionDoNothing();